-There are several wind farm projects in the Shire and Council has sought to ensure the interests of the community are reflected in the development of these projects.
-Currently, within Moyne Shire there are six operational wind farms, two under construction, two with permits (not yet constructed) and four seeking permits or in the feasibility stage.
+There are several wind farm projects in the area and the Moyne Shire Council (Council) has sought to ensure the interests of the community are reflected in the development of these projects.
+Currently, within Moyne Shire there are seven operational wind farms, two under construction, a further six proposed wind farms are undergoing assessment.
+A major solar and Battery Energy Storage System project has been approved.

-Should all projects be constructed, the Shire would host approximately 800 turbines, generating about 3 gigawatts of electricity and covering over 12% of Moyne Shire's land area3.
-On 6 September 2022 Moyne Shire Council set a revised position on wind farm development, which states:
+Should all projects be constructed, the Shire would host over 800 wind turbines, generating more than three gigawatts of electricity and covering over 12% of Moyne Shire's land area5.